oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 .. note::

-    Connection tagging is only supported in the python-oracledb Thick mode.
+    Connection tagging is only supported in python-oracledb Thick mode.
 See :ref:`enablingthick` .

 When python-oracledb is using Oracle Client libraries 12.2 or later, then